Exposing the Evils of False Defamation:

 The above exposé of known methods of deception proves that attempts at inflammatory defamation against the Templar Order or its Grand Master Prince Judge Matthew are knowingly and intentionally false.
 For detailed factual information on Prince Judge Matthew, see the following topic: “Verified Integrity of the Prince Grand Master”.

-Click to learn how the Code of Chivalry requires strictly opposing all Agenda methods.
+Learn how the Code of Chivalry requires opposing all Agenda methods.

 Henri de Curzon, La Règle du Temple, La Société de L’Histoire de France, Paris (1886), in Librarie Renouard.